 3 mm Aluminum Die-Cast Hoops

 The aluminum die-cast hoops are designed and produced using an original process developed by Yamaha.
-The 3 mm, aluminum die-cast hoop offers precision tuning thanks to its rigidity, which comes from the unique, die-casting process and its light weight.
-While normal zinc, die-cast hoops are heavy and suppress head vibration, our lightweight hoop design produces a rich, melodic tone and moderate attack without suppressing the head vibration.
+The 3.0mm aluminum die-cast hoop offers precision tuning, thanks to its rigidity, which comes from the unique die-casting process, and light weight, due to the aluminum material itself.
+While normal zinc die-cast hoops are heavy and suppress head vibration, Yamaha’s light-weight hoop design produces a rich, melodic tone and moderate attack, without suppressing the head vibration.